amladik/NBA2k-Overall-Algorithim/README.md

 # NBA2k-Overall-Algorithm
+# What It Is
+NBA 2K is a basketball video game.
+Each player in video game has a rating that corresponds to how good (or bad) the player is.
+In order to try and figure out exactly how the developers of the video game conceived the algorithm for the rating system, I built a Machine Learning model to predict a player's rating in the NBA 2K21 video game based on their performance in real life.

 # What I Used
 This Algorithm uses the Machine Learning model Random Forest Regression to estimate a NBA player's overall in the NBA 2K video game